- Find a Trail

 - Get Involved

-Explore the best rated trails in Maple Valley, WA.
-Whether you're looking for an easy walking trail or a bike trail like the Pigeon Creek Trail and Redmond Central Connector.
-With more than 67 trails covering 4483 miles you're bound to find a perfect trail for you.
+Explore the best rated trails in Maple Valley, WA, whether you're looking for an easy walking trail or a bike trail like the Pigeon Creek Trail and Sound to Olympics Trail .
+With more than 68 trails covering 4458 miles you're bound to find a perfect trail for you.
 Click on any trail below to find trail descriptions, trail maps, photos, and reviews.

 TrailLink is a free service provided by Rails-to-Trails Conservancy (a non-profit) and we need your support!